-Inspired by our client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape worked with the existing structure and added a new extension that would increase the amount of natural light and fresh air entering the house and provide an open living area with an intimate master retreat above.
+Inspired by the client’s brief for a minimalist, tranquil residence hidden away from the surrounding city, Modscape created an extension that would increase natural light and fresh air entering the house, while providing an open living area and intimate master retreat above.

 Sited on a busy street, the home and its rear courtyard provide a quiet haven for the residents.